5 browsers I’ve tried on Linux in 2024

 1. Unique fingerprint

-Browser’s characteristics (user agent, screen resolution, installed fonts, active extensions, etc.) make it unique compared to all other tests recorded.
-In this case, the browser is highly likely to be identified uniquely.
+It means that the characteristics of the browser (user agent, screen resolution, installed fonts, active extensions, etc.) make it unique from all other registered tests.
+In this case, it is very likely that the browser can be uniquely identified.

-The browser shares many characteristics with a small number of other users but is still distinct enough to be identifiable with a high degree of certainty.
+It means that the browser shares many features with a small number of other users, but is still distinct enough to be identifiable with a high degree of certainty.

-The browser is similar to that of many other users, making it harder to identify you individually.
-This is the most desirable outcome as it implies greater anonymity.
+It means that the browser is similar to that of many other users and therefore more difficult to identify individually.
+This is the most desirable result, since it implies greater anonymity.

-I also performed a test using the Speedometer 3 benchmarking tool, which measures the responsiveness of Web applications.
+I ran a test using the Speedometer 3 benchmark tool that measures the responsiveness of web applications.

 BrowserTime